austinpray/austinpray.com/_posts/2015-01-15-build-steps-and-deployment.md

 ## General Rules of Thumb

-- __Never commit compiled files to source control.__ Believe it or not, *source* control is for *source* files.
+- __Never commit compiled files to source control.__
-    1. Compiled files in a repo make it difficult to use the merge and rebase features in git.
+    1. Compiled files in a repo make it difficult to merge and rebase branches.
-    2. Compiled files muddy the history and increase the size of the repo.
+    2. Compiled files muddy the history and increase the file size of the repo.
-    3. It just doesn't make sense to put "binaries" in your *source* control.
+    3. It just doesn't make sense to put "binaries" in your *source* control unless you have some kind of specific vendoring strategy in mind.
 - __Deployments are completely automated and driven by your version control repository.__ Whether you are using something like [Capistrano](http://capistranorb.com/), a [hand-rolled git deploy